anilktechie/chomper/README.md

 `Picker`: Drop any item fields that are not in the provided list
 `Omitter`: Drop any item fields in the provided list

-All processers accept a selector (either a Field instance or Item class) that defines what data it would be manipulating.
+All processers accept a selector (either a Field instance or the Item class) that defines what data should be manipulated.

-For example if the `Dropper` processor recieves `Item` as the selector the entire item will be dropped if the express evaluates to true.
+For example if the `Dropper` processor recieves `Item` as the selector the entire item will be dropped if the expression evaluates to true.

 ```python
 processor = Dropper(Item, Items.country == 'Australia')